 The Good Witch (read False-Love Witch), on the other hand, wants to tell you what to think, who to care about, what to do/read/eat, when to jump and just how high; then she will pat you on the head like a good puppy when you comply.
 This is a much easier road – for both of you.

 But where does that road lead?
 Are you willing to follow a Good Witch down a false road?

 Not entirely unlike the ha-satan who observes human activity with the intention of locating folks’ sins and challenging them.
 Like the celestial prosecutor who brings human iniquity to trial.
 He got called “Devil” too.

-Not from you, my loyal readers; from the blockheads I encounter locally.
-Believe it or not, a number of them have been fed a series of bull-cupcakes – and they ate them with a spoon.
+Not from you, my loyal readers; from those who have been fed a series of bull-cupcakes – and they ate them with a spoon.
 They lick the poop-icing off their fingers and everything.
 It’s kinda fun to watch.
 Gross, but fun.

 And there is no The Good Witch.
 There are some people who like to think of themselves as my counterpart.
 Some who like to believe they embody “The Good Witch.”
 However, after we study this designation, I don’t think anyone is going to strive for that sobriquet.

 I always ask my Momma not to “pray” for me for these reasons.
 It’s bad enough that I seem to be stuck living in Alabama, I don’t need to move to North Alabama.

 I’m using scare quotes to indicate my understanding that the values “bad” and “black” are arbitrary.